 - "The Eternal" opens with synthesized train sounds and a slow, chugging bass riff, similar to the title track of David Bowie's Station to Station.
-Given that Ian Curtis was a Big Name Fan of Bowie, this is likely intentional, as was the decision to feature a monochrome photograph against a white background for the album cover, similarly to Station to Station.
+Given that Ian Curtis was a huge fan of Bowie, this is likely intentional, as was the decision to feature a monochrome photograph against a white background for the album cover, similarly to Station to Station.

 - The album cover also acts as a nod to that of Vienna by Ultravox; the similarities are no coincidence, as both covers were designed by Peter Saville and the two albums were released just a week apart.